BitHangar/watch-dragon/src/README.txt

 When you declare your animations:

 	frame_animation_linear(&animation_1, ctx, timer_1,  1, 10, true);
-	frame_animation_linear(&animation_2, ctx, timer_2,  1, 10, true);
+	frame_animation_linear(&animation_2, ctx, timer_2,  2, 10, true);

-Then, if you want to cancel just the first animation:
+Then, if you want to cancel just the first animation, schedule another timer (using a different cookie) to call this function when you want the animation to stop:

-	bool stopped;
-	stopped = frame_animation_stop(&animation_1, ctx, timer_1);

-The variable 'stopped' will tell you if the animation was successfully stopped or not.
-You can also have two completely different animations running at the same time!
-Just declare and set up another FrameAnimation object to store your second animation.
-You’ll still need a separate AppTimerHandle variable for the second animation to work properly
+	frame_animation_stop(&animation_1);

+The animation will finish its currently running loop, then stop.

+IMPORTANT: In order to have multiple animations, please remember to use different cookie values in your timer handler function for each animation!

 **Please Note: Having multiple animations can cause the Pebble to slow down or even crash, please use with caution!